 Gloomhaven is a real heavyweight among board game fans.
 The game weighs almost ten kilograms, offers 95 scenarios and accordingly has quite a few fans.
 If you don't want to lug around so much, Gloomhaven is also available as a digital board game.

-“Whether you are drawn to Gloomhaven for the adventures or lured by the gleam of gold in the dark, your destiny will surely be the same,” it is written about the dungeon crawler on Valve's Steam platform.
+"Whether you're drawn to Gloomhaven for the adventures or lured by the glimmer of gold in the dark, your destiny will surely be the same," reads the dungeon crawler on Valve's Steam platform.
 It's laid on thick, but the digital board game is also a real chunk in terms of play.
 Did author Isaac Childres and Cephalofair Games expect this success in 2017?
 Probably not.
 Because: also the hype about the later connected for the realization of the successor Frosthaven campaign surprised the makers.

 It is obvious - and unsurprising given the quality of the board game - that the implementation follows the original closely.
 So whether you have to have the table game and the adaptation at all?
 Depends on.
 Quite a few Gloomhaven fans will have already finished the board game anyway, they could simply create an incentive with the video game variant to plunge into (familiar) adventures again - the perspective is different anyway due to the graphic processing.

 Other dungeon crawler fans can benefit from both formats: the fast game on the PC with low entry barriers and good explanations contrasts with the classic board game experience with a group experience at the table.
 Both are relevant in a game as epic in scope as Gloomhaven is.